Yondr/Yondr/README.md

 -                      Sick computer vision shows where we at
 -                      I never asked for this
 -                      Never wanted act that dark
--                      My osint neurals split noise apart
+-                      My OSINT neurals split noise apart
 -                        They doing well
 -                           We're going hard
 <!---